mrchristian/meta-documentation/landing.md

 The working group is collating publication features that it sees as important to make a publication to be enhanced for open.

-A key feature is 'Landing pages - to create visibility of all publication formats, editions, versions, or tranlations'.
+A key feature identified is 'Landing pages - to create visibility of all publication formats, editions, versions, or tranlations'.

 ### Description of the question

 If a publication has multiple formats, output locations, editions, versions, or tranlation then a method is needed to make these visible on each instance.
 This information needs to be machine readable and human readable.
 The use of a landing page and access URL is one way to provide information about all outputs.
-If an access URL or the landing page is visible on each output then a manifest inventory (list)  of publications can be made available.
+If an access URL or the landing page is visible on each output then a manifest, or inventory (list) of publications can be made available.

 Our brief research has found that this is not done in most cases.

 ## Example

-OBP do good job on human readable, but not sure about machine readable version - https://www.openbookpublishers.com/product/1535
+Open Book Publishers (OBP) do good job on human readable, but not sure about machine readable version - https://www.openbookpublishers.com/product/1535

 The following paper points to the need for 'landing pages' and the use of an 'access URL' for a publication - see the following table - https://journals.plos.org/plosbiology/article/figure?id=10.1371/journal.pbio.2001414.t001 - Paper: 'Identifiers for the 21st century: How to design, provision, and reuse persistent identifiers to maximize utility and impact of life science data' https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2001414